serverside-swzo/REI-Crafting-Recipe-Formatter/README.md

 4. Run the script

 ## Note
-- You can save this as `README.md`.
-If you need any further adjustments or additional information, just let me know!
+- If you need any further adjustments or additional information, just let me know!
 - I made this for my modrinth mods to simplify the documentation process